 The incremental deterioration of democratic rule worldwide is one of the most pressing global challenges today.
-Public lawyers are indispensable to the search for greater understanding of this phenomenon, and to the search for potential solutions.
-This website is intended to provide useful information on democratic decay, to frame the research area, to address conceptual confusion, to bring together scholars who are working in this area, and to provide teaching resources to help students better understand this threat.
+Academics and policymakers are indispensable to the search for greater understanding of this phenomenon, and to the search for potential solutions.
+This website is intended to provide useful information on democratic decay, to frame the research area, to address conceptual confusion, to bring together experts who are working in this area, and to provide teaching resources to help students better understand this threat.
 Overall, it aims to aid the assessment of evidence-based concerns against a backdrop of often unhelpful alarmism — or complacency.
 Although primarily aimed at public lawyers (i.e. those working on constitutional, international and transnational law), this resource is also intended to be useful to scholars in other disciplines, as well as policymakers.
 The information here complements existing initiatives, including the Democratic Erosion website, which is one of the Resource partners (see Partners below).

 Video Introduction to DEM-DEC

 Dr Tom Gerald Daly explains the thinking behind the Resource

 Find out about plans to develop the Democratic Decay Resource, and about the creator of the resource, Dr Tom Gerald Daly

 Subscribe to this RSS feed to receive updates on events.